Nico0302/devcontainers-ocaml/README.md

 The repository provides an example `notebook.ml` file which can be run using the following methods:

-1. Debug the file using the VS Code `OCaml Debug notebook.ml` configuration.
+1. Debug the file using the VS Code `OCaml: Debug notebook.ml` configuration.
 2. Run the file using `ocaml notebook.ml` in the terminal.

 > [!IMPORTANT]